jackjohnsonuk/homeassistant-config/Readme.md

   * [Logitech Harmony Ultimate](https://www.logitech.com/en-gb/harmony-universal-remotes)
     * Still playing around with this, currently in the Living Room, however with my TV using HDMI CEC, and the only source being Fire TV it seems slightly redundant?
   * [Sony Playstation 4](https://www.playstation.com/en-gb/explore/ps4/buy-ps4/buy-new-ps4/)
-    * **Need to get this fully working but PS4 Waker to turn this on will be handy while I'm at work to make sure it's got the lastest updates on games for when I get home**
+    * **Need to get this fully working but PS4 Waker to turn this on will be handy while I'm at work to make sure it's got the latest updates on games for when I get home**
   * [Fire TV Stick](https://www.amazon.co.uk/dp/B01ETRIFOW/ref=asc_df_B01ETRIFOW50970935/?tag=googshopuk-21&creative=22110&creativeASIN=B01ETRIFOW&linkCode=df0&hvadid=205236640281&hvpos=1o3&hvnetw=g&hvrand=15126035685830008529&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1007009&hvtargid=pla-335245349918&th=1&psc=1)
     * One sat behind the Bedroom TV
     * One sat behind the Living Room TV